MelbourneDeveloper/Ledger.Net/README.md

 - Clone the repo and open the solution
 - Connect Ledger and enter pin
 - Open Bitcoin app on the device
-- Run the GetAddress unit test
+- Run the GetBitcoinPublicKey unit test
 - Repeat for Ethereum and Tron etc.

 For any instructions that are not implemented you will need to create a RequestBase, and ResponseBase class.
-Then, you will need to call SendRequestAsync.
+Then, you will need to call SendRequestAsync or CallAndPrompt.
 See the see also section.

 NuGet: Install-Package Ledger.Net